zeehio/condformat/README.md

-condformat provides an HTML representation of a data frame in which cells in columns are formatted according to several rules or criteria.
+condformat renders a data frame in which cells in columns are formatted according to several rules or criteria.

 [![Downloads](http://cranlogs.r-pkg.org/badges/condformat)](http://cran.rstudio.com/web/packages/condformat/index.html)
 [![Build